Higher order generalization of Fukaya's Morse homotopy invariant of 3-manifolds I. Invariants of homology 3-spheres: Abstract

 \section{Abstract}

-{We give a higher order generalization of Fukaya's Morse homotopy theoretic approach to 2-loop Chern--Simons perturbation theory.
-In this paper, we construct a sequence of invariants of homology 3-spheres with values in a space of trivalent graphs (Jacobi diagrams) by using Morse homotopy theory.}
+{We give a generalization of Fukaya's Morse homotopy theoretic approach for 2-loop Chern--Simons perturbation theory to 3-valent graphs with arbitrary number of loops at least 2.
+We construct a sequence of invariants of integral homology 3-spheres with values in a space of 3-valent graphs (Jacobi diagrams or Feynman diagrams) by counting graphs in an integral homology 3-sphere satisfying certain condition described by a set of ordinary differential equations.}